kyxap1/starred/README.md

 - [wagoodman/dive](https://github.com/wagoodman/dive) - A tool for exploring each layer in a docker image
 - [kubernetes/ingress-nginx](https://github.com/kubernetes/ingress-nginx) - Ingress-NGINX Controller for Kubernetes
 - [sethvargo/go-password](https://github.com/sethvargo/go-password) - A Golang library for generating high-entropy random passwords similar to 1Password or LastPass.
-- [caarlos0/env](https://github.com/caarlos0/env) - A simple and zero-dependencies library to parse environment variables into structs.
+- [caarlos0/env](https://github.com/caarlos0/env) - A simple and zero-dependencies library to parse environment variables into structs
 - [chr4/pwgen](https://github.com/chr4/pwgen) - Go library to generate a random string of a given length
 - [Comcast/eel](https://github.com/Comcast/eel) - A simple proxy service to forward JSON events and transform or filter them along the way.
 - [GoogleCloudPlatform/terraformer](https://github.com/GoogleCloudPlatform/terraformer) - CLI tool to generate terraform files from existing infrastructure (reverse Terraform).
 Infrastructure to Code